mariosemes/PornHub-downloader-python/README.md

 [![GitHub Issues Open](https://github-basic-badges.herokuapp.com/issues/mariosemes/PornHub-downloader-python.svg)]()

-Feel free to join my discord server if you have any ideas, features or even bugs to talk about, you are welcome!
+Feel free to join my discord server if you have any ideas, features or even bugs to talk about, you are welcome! <br />
 [JOIN DISCORD](https://discord.gg/JV2NxhH)

-If you feel like it, you can donate me a beer or two ;) Just for the troubles!
+If you feel like it, you can donate me a beer or two ;) Just for the troubles! <br />
 [DONATE BUTTON](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7MTJVTTQM9YQE&source=url)

 # Installation

-Check what version of python you have: python --version Recommended & tested usage is with python3.
+Check what version of python you have: python --version <br />
+Recommended & tested usage is with python3. <br />
-Also, check if you have pip3 installed (apt install python3-pip).
+Also, check if you have pip3 installed (apt install python3-pip). <br />

 ```bash
 1. $ apt install python3